-Many Americans don’t know if they are entitled to tax credit and why.
+Many Americans don’t know if they are entitled to tax credit in Burlington, VT and why.
 Unknowingly, those who don’t know about their tax credits miss an opportunity to reduce their tax amount or, in some cases, increase a tax refund.
 One such tax credit for families with moderate or low income is Earned Income Tax Credit or EITC.
 EITC is also refundable, meaning that if your payable tax is zero, you can refund the EITC amount.
 It surely is great to receive money from the IRS rather than paying it.

 Basic Eligibility Criteria For Earned Income Tax Credit in Burlinton, VT